ImprovEvolve: Basin-Hopping Meets LLM-Guided Evolutionary Search: Impact Statement

-\paragraph{Ethical considerations.} This work addresses purely mathematical optimization problems and does not involve human subjects, personal data, or sensitive information.
-The primary ethical consideration is the computational cost of LLM-guided evolution: each run consumes significant energy and API resources.
-We mitigate this by using a two-tier LLM strategy (a capable model for initialization, a lighter model for evolution) and by designing a modular framework that reduces the number of evolutionary iterations needed to reach competitive results.
+This paper aims to advance machine learning by applying LLM-guided evolutionary methods to mathematical optimization.
+The primary ethical consideration is computational cost: each evolutionary run consumes significant energy and API resources.
+We mitigate this with a two-tier LLM choice strategy and a modular framework that reduces the iterations needed to reach competitive results.
+Broader societal impacts beyond standard scientific research are not expected to differ materially from other optimization and automated-discovery work.